 1943 - The Howard C. Bald House, 917 McAndrew Road, Ojai CA. Commissioned 1941.
 Sold to a second owner around 1981 who made a few changes.
 Sold around 1985 to Sidney and Susan Baldwin (Baldwin Family Trust).
 Photographer Julius Shulman gave them his old photos so they could restore the house properly.
 According to Sidney Baldwin, "Mr. Shulman told us that Neutra stood with him and told him exactly how to frame the shots.
 It has been a dream to live here."
 Third photo by Sidney Baldwin.
 Interior shots by Raymond Neutra.

 Around 1944 - The Four Courter House for Tomorrow.
 Designed with Dion Neutra to incorporate the needs of both adults and children in the same house.
 Unbuilt.
-Source: Pencil Points (May 1944), the former name for Progressive Architecture.
+Source: Pencil Points (May 1944), the former name for Progressive Architecture magazine.

 1945 - Case Study House #6, aka the Omega House, Lasheart Drive, La Canada Flintridge CA. Unbuilt.

 1946 - The Schmidt House, 1460 Chamberlain Road, Pasadena CA. Sold to Mike and Ricki Harpster.
-As of 2007, it is a rental house owned by the Robert Deblasis and Pizzo family trusts.
+As of 2007, a rental house owned by the Robert Deblasis and Pizzo family trusts.

 1946 - The Edgar and Liliane Kaufmann Desert House, 470 West Vista Chino Road, Palm Springs, CA. Designed for the same family that owned Frank Lloyd Wright's Fallingwater in Pennsylvania.
-When Kaufmann died in 1955, the house was vacant for a number of years.
-Following Edgar Kaufmann's death in 1955, the house sold to Francis C. Park, who sold it in 1962 to art dealer Joseph and Nelda Linsk.
+When Edgar Kaufmann died in 1955, the house was vacant for a number of years then sold to Francis C. Park, who sold it in 1962 to art dealer Joseph and Nelda Linsk.
 Nelda Linsk hired architect William F. Cody to add about 2200 sf of interior space by converting a patio into a media room; a wall was removed so the newly enclosed space could open into the original living room; additional air conditioning was placed on the roof.
 Furnishings selected by Neutra were replaced by interior designer and Lautner house owner Arthur Elrod.
 Sold in 1968 to Eugene and Francis Klein.
 Sold in 1973 to Barry Manilow who did a number of unfortunate renovations.

 Sold to Brent and Beth Edwards Harris in 1993.
-Marmol Radziner did a well-publicized 1995 restoration.
+Marmol Radziner did a well-publicized and immaculate 1995 restoration.
 Chris Shanley was the project architect.
 Featured in the movie Visual Acoustics.
 Deeded to Brent Harris.

 1946 - The Case Study House #13, aka the Alpha House, Lasheart Drive, La Canada Flintridge CA. This specific design was never built, but see the Wilkins House below.